top of page

 Architectural Design Fees Terms:

-Our Prices start at cost +10 % of the entire building construction and finishing costs. naturally depends on the complexity of your project.
-The absolute minimum cost for any project is set at 68,000 Euros ( non - negotiable ) + VAT. service tax - if applicable to your area for our Architectural, Interior Design, and Landscaping of a Custom Homes.
+Our Prices start at cost +10 % of the entire building's construction and finishing costs. naturally depends on the complexity of your project.
+The absolute minimum cost for any project is set at 68,000 USD or Euros *depending on region and location( non-negotiable) + VAT. service tax.

 For Development, or Commercial projects and Private Islands see prices below as per the regulated percentage Fee schedule, regulated by the AIA and RIBA.
 American Institute of Architects and Royal Institute of Architects.